folio-org/okapi/doc/internal-modules.md

 needed for all the operations.
 Things to consider:
 * The UI may need to make some calls, for example for the `about` page.
 Most users should be allowed to see that, maybe it could be left totally unprotected?
+* Make an explicit list of the permissions for various operations
+* We can not make the ModulePermissions call for the internal modules, since we don't have mod-perms available at the time.
+What we can do instead, we can create a separate module, okapi-permsets, just for loading the permission sets.

 ### Starting up a fresh installation
 There is a bit of a chicken-and-egg problem when starting from fresh.
 The order